COMP2150-24s1/level-design-assessment-NotIrfanXD/README.md

 ![This is the alt text for an image!](DocImages/exampleimage.png)

 ## 1. Player Experience (~700 words)
-Outline and justify how your level design facilitates the core player experience goals outlined in the assignment spec.
-Each section should be supported by specific examples and screenshots of your game encounters that highlight design choices made to facilitate that particular experience.

 ### 1.1.
 Discovery
-What does the player learn?
-How does your encounter and broader level design facilitate learning in a way that follows good design practice?
 The player discovers the mechanics of the game one step at a time in various ways, the first thing they learn is how spikes damage you when they walk into them and the boxes heal you when the character recoils from the spike into the health pickup.
 This feedback loop of failure and success teaches the player throughout the first section of the game.